Accessible-Technology-in-Sign/RecordTheseHands/README.md

 Please be aware that data is stored in the local filesystem and uninstalling the app will completely erase all local data.

-The data collection process proceeds as follows. * Users enter the app and see a simple home screen showing their progress. * Generally the app would be configured to be in "tutorial" mode.
+The data collection process proceeds as follows:
+- Users enter the app and see a simple home screen showing their progress.
+    - Generally the app would be configured to be in "tutorial" mode.
 Which has a separate set of prompts which can be used for training purposes and will be uploaded and stored to a separate part of the database.
-This data would generally be ignored, as it generally includes conversation with the researcher and any other training setup and mistakes which might happen. * When the user presses "Start", the camera opens and begins recording.
-Users see a prompt at the top of the screen letting them know what to sign. * Note that the app records continously and simply keeps track of the timestamp of all events such as button presses.
-If the participant wishes to end the session they can do that at any time by closing the app (at which point the partial session video will be saved on device). * on each prompt page, the participant presses "START" then signs.
+This data would generally be ignored, as it generally includes conversation with the researcher and any other training setup and mistakes which might happen.
+- When the user presses "Start", the camera opens and begins recording.
+Users see a prompt at the top of the screen letting them know what to sign.
+- Note that the app records continously and simply keeps track of the timestamp of all events such as button presses.
+If the participant wishes to end the session they can do that at any time by closing the app (at which point the partial session video will be saved on device).
+- On each prompt page, the participant presses "START" then signs.
 If a mistake is made, then they can press "MISTAKE RESTART" and sign again.
-When they are stisfied with what they have signed, they swipe their finger from right to left to get to the next prompt. * The app can be configured to send confirmation emails to an observer inbox.
+- When they are satisfied with what they have signed, they swipe their finger from right to left to get to the next prompt.
+- The app can be configured to send confirmation emails to an observer inbox.
 This allows the researcher to keep track of each participant's progress.
 See the **Enabling confirmation emails** section below for more info.